 The fcst_field variable contains a comma-separated list of model variables and corresponding vertical levels to be verified.
+Each field is specified as a GRIB code or abbreviation followed by an accumulation or vertical level indicator for GRIB files or as a variable name followed by a list of dimensions for NetCDF files output from p_interp or MET.

-The GRIB code itself or the corresponding abbreviation may be used to specify which model fields are to be verified.
+For GRIB files, the GRIB code itself or the corresponding abbreviation may be used to specify which model fields are to be verified.
 A level indicator in the form "ANNN", "ZNNN", "PNNN", "PNNN-NNN", "LNNN", or "RNNN" must follow each GRIB code.
 These indicate an accumulation interval, a single vertical level, a single pressure level, a range of pressure levels, a generic level, and a specific GRIB record number, respectively.
 "NNN" indicates the accumulation or level value.
-The values listed above indicate that specific humidity, temperature, height, and the U and V components of the winds should all be verified at 500 mb.
-All variables are treated as scalar quantities with the exception of the U and V components of the wind.
-When the U component is followed by the V component, both with the same level indicator, they will be treated as vector quantities.
-A list of GRIB codes is available at http://www.nco.ncep.noaa.gov/pmb/docs/on388/table2.html.